How to Start Growing Microgreens: A Beginner's Guide

 Option 2: Barrina Full Spectrum LED Grow Lights

-These are similar quality to the first option and what we currently have on our racks (though we have the black version—looks like they may have changed to white).
+These are similar quality to the first option and what we currently have on our racks (though we have the black version, looks like they may have changed to white).
 Either option will serve you well.
+Both available on our Amazon storefront.

 Important tip: For this shelf size, we usually run two lights per shelf to ensure even lighting coverage across your entire growing area.
 Uneven light leads to uneven growth, with greens on the edges staying shorter and paler than those directly under the light.
 Two lights eliminate this problem.

-Position your lights 8-10 inches above your trays and run them for 12-16 hours per day.
-A simple outlet timer (available at any hardware store for under $10) makes this automatic—you don't have to remember to turn lights on and off daily.
+Position your lights 8 to 10 inches above your trays and run them for 12 to 16 hours per day.
+A simple outlet timer (available at any hardware store for under $10) makes this automatic.
+You don't have to remember to turn lights on and off daily.

 Choosing Your First Trays: Which Size Makes Sense for Beginners?

 This is where a lot of beginners get stuck.
-There are so many tray options out there—10x20s, 10x10s, sprouting trays, specialized kits—and it's not always clear which one to start with.
+There are so many tray options out there, 10x20s, 10x10s, tray kits, specialized kits, and it's not always clear which one to start with.
 The good news?
 There's no single "right" answer.
 Each tray size has benefits for beginners.
 Let's break down the options we recommend for new growers:

-Our 7x14 OTG Microgreen Tray Kit has become our most popular beginner setup for good reason—it's an all-in-one system that includes everything except seeds.
-And we will finally have it back in stock on our website in about 1 to 2 weeks as of 2/6/2026.
+Our 7x14 OTG Microgreen Tray Kit has become our most popular beginner setup for good reason.
+It's an all-in-one system that includes everything except seeds.

 What makes it beginner-friendly: